-- nip position on the non-life insurance market. a published by the Polish Financial Supervision business) was 34.8%. - are was 2.8% at the end of Q3 2018 (down 0.1 p.p. - periodic premium life insurance.
-Market share was 2018 (45.8% last year).
-PZU Życie's life insurance was 37.8% (up 3.0 p.p. y/y). - Lithuania and Latvia.
-The Lithuanian company's 30.5%, while the market share on the Latvian teady at 27.8%.
-The Lithuanian life insurance market ZU Group's non-life insurance market share in Estonia of 0.4 p.p.
-The Ukrainian non-life company posted .1 p.p. in the first three quarters of 2018 compared revious year, while the life company's market share - ions confirmed by its market share of 1.4% at the ect activity). - aboration with the Argenta Syndicate.
-PZU received a per of Lloyd's". - utilize telematics in the PZU Group.
-Following the the PZU GO project was launched with the purpose - market innovative solutions pertaining to tariff setting - advanced consulting services in risk management by - Prize in the "National Treasure" category awarded ast year on the market place and contributed to al arena. - a Trustworthy Brand in 2017 conferred by the "My ts and services that feature a special degree of trust IS.
+Key areas Recap of actions and achievements in 2018 1 2 3 4 4 5 6 6 7.
+8 9 Maintaining the PZU Group's leadership position on the non-life insurance market.
+According to the end of Q3 2018 data published by the Polish Financial Supervision Authority, PZU's market share (direct business) was 34.8%.
+Link4's non-life insurance market share was 2.8% at the end of Q3 2018 (down 0.1 p.p. y/y; direct business).
+Strengthening its leading position in periodic premium life insurance.
+Market share was 46.0% in the first three quarters of 2018 (45.8% last year).
+PZU Życie's life insurance market share at the end of Q3 2018 was 37.8% (up 3.0 p.p. y/y).
+Consolidation of market leadership in Lithuania and Latvia.
+The Lithuanian company's non-life insurance market share was 30.5%, while the market share on the Latvian market at the end of Q3 2018 held steady at 27.8%.
+The Lithuanian life insurance marke share was 6.2% (up 0.3 p.p.).
+The PZU Group's non-life insurance market share in Estoni in 2018 was 16.0%, posting growth of 0.4 p.p.
+The Ukrainian non-life company posted market share expansion (3.4%) of 0.1 p.p. in the first three quarters of 2018 compared to the corresponding period of the previous year, while the life company's market share edged up by 0.6 p.p. to 11.0%.
+Development of TUW PZUW's operations confirmed by its market share of 1.4% at the end of Q3 2018 (up 0.4 p.p. y/y; direct activity).
+Membership in Lloyd's and close collaboration with the Argenta Syndicate.
+PZU received a prestigious certificate entitled "Member of Lloyd's".
+Enlargement of the scope of work to utilize telematics in the PZU Group.
+Following the solutions deployed in Link4, work on the PZU GO project was launched with the purpose of enhancing drivers' safety.
+Commencement of work for PZU to market innovative solutions pertaining to tariff setting and sales support.

+11. PZU received a prestigious award as a Trustworthy Brand in 2017 conferred by the "My according to commercial undertakings.

+Company Polska" monthly for products and services that feature a special degree of trust